Blog

 Through shared experiences—like Bible study, recreation, a family-style meal and worship arts, participants build relationships with God and one another.
 Each gathering reflects the rhythm of Acts 2:42 (CEB): “The believers devoted themselves to the apostles’ teaching, to the community, to their shared meals, and to their prayers.”

-LOGOS is a planned ministry led by parents, grandparents and other caring adults who offer their God-given gifts in service to the whole church.
+Logos is a planned ministry led by parents, grandparents and other caring adults who offer their God-given gifts in service to the whole church.

-“The LOGOS Program is a huge part of our church and is attractive to new families looking for a church home.
+“The Logos Program is a huge part of our church and is attractive to new families looking for a church home.
 The kids feel like church is their second home.”

-“Children are coming to LOGOS whereas they were not attending Sunday School.
+“Children are coming to Logos whereas they were not attending Sunday School.
 Even those who attend other churches are coming to our program.”

 Four key components